mssngr/do-nothing-app/README.md

 It also handles some major security concerns, like:

 - Securing API interactions (via JWTs)
+- Blocking brute force password attacks via limiting failed password attempts to 5 before deactivating the account (requiring another activation email)
-- Securely storing passwords (via "salting" and "hashing")
+- Securely storing passwords via `bcrypt` (which utilizes "salting" and "hash stretching" methodologies - [Further Reading](https://nakedsecurity.sophos.com/2013/11/20/serious-security-how-to-store-your-users-passwords-safely/), [More Further Reading](https://codahale.com/how-to-safely-store-a-password/))
-- Encrypting PII (Personally Identifying Information) like names, phone numbers, emails, etc... (via SHA-256)
+- Encrypting PII (Personally Identifying Information) like names, phone numbers, and emails via AES-128

 Use this repo as a baseline to create your next big app.
 The annoying bits of app development boilerplate listed above are taken care of for you.
 The rest is up to you.